tcgoetz/GarminDB/README.md

 * Git clone GarminDB repo using the [SSH clone method](https://github.com/git-guides/git-clone#git-clone-with-ssh).
 The submodules require you to use SSH and not HTTPS.
 Get the command from the green button on the project home page.
 * Run `make setup` in the cloned tree to get the scripts ready to process data.
-* Copy `GarminConnectConfig.json.example` to `~/.GarminDb/GarminConnectConfig.json`, edit it, and add your Garmin Connect username and password and adjust the start dates to match the dats of your data in Garmin Connect.
+* Copy [`GarminConnectConfig.json.example`](https://github.com/tcgoetz/GarminDB/raw/master/garmindb/GarminConnectConfig.json.example) to `~/.GarminDb/GarminConnectConfig.json`, edit it, and add your Garmin Connect username and password and adjust the start dates to match the dates of your data in Garmin Connect.
 * Run `make create_dbs` once to fetch and process for you data.
 * Keep all of your local data up to date by periodically running only one command: `make`.